 Editor: Managing Scripts¶

-Top-level scripts that serve as the main entry points for execution with Alyvix Robot (MAIN, FAIL, and EXIT)
+Top-level sections, the three scripts that serve as the main entry points for execution with Alyvix Robot (MAIN, FAIL, and EXIT)

 Maps , which are user-defined tables of keys and values that can be used to (a) take a text string scraped from the screen and map it to another string, or (b) loop over a test case object (using the FOR expression) for as many rows as there are in the map’s table

 Click on the name of a script or map to show its contents in the scripting panel

 Add a new Section or Map element (see below) with theaction

 Delete an existing section or map element with theaction